rainbowdashlabs/sql-java/docs/03/data_consistency/auto_increment.md

 # Auto increment

 You remember how we always set the player id by ourselves?
 This doesn't feel right, right?
-How should we remember which ID we used already, epsecially with our unique index now on our player id .
+How should we remember which ID we used already, especially with our unique index now on our player id .
 So lets change this once again.
 This time we will add a default value again, but in another way than we are used to do.

 This default value is called auto increment and will simply count up every time we use it.
 This makes it impossible to use an id twice and we no longer need to think about the id we used last.

-Saddly this is a bit different depending on the database we use.
+Sadly this is a bit different depending on the database we use.

 *No matter if you need or not, the auto increment column should be set as the primary key of the table in 99.9% of the cases.
 There is simply no reason why not to do it.
 Some databases even require it to be a key or even the primary